Functional Data Analysis for Extracting the Intrinsic Dimensionality of Spectra: Application to Chemical Homogeneity in the Open Cluster M67: Case study

 We use $K=5$ basis functions in the case study for illustrative purposes.
 In theory, $K$ can be any integer $ \in \{2,\dotsc,M\}$.
 However, the choice is dependent on the trade-off between bias and variance.
 As $K$ increases, the bias in the estimate of the functional form reduces, whereas the variance of the estimate increases.
 The latter may introduce noise in the estimate.
 We tested this by incrementally increasing $K$ for the ``original + systematic" $Y_{o+s}$ sample, and evaluating the resulting FPCs.
 We observed that the slope of the first FPC increased with increasing $K$, and this indicated a greater influence of the continuum-normalization systematic on the FPCs.
 Based on this qualitative assessment, we set $K = 5$ for the $Y_{o+s}$ sample.

-For data samples with a high signal-to-noise ratio, like the ``original" $Y_{o}$ sample, bias wins over variance.
+For data samples with a high signal-to-noise ratio, like the ``original" $Y_{o}$ sample, we can choose a larger $K$ to better fit the data and reduce the bias in the estimates of functional form.
+This is because the risk of fitting noise in the data as the variance of the estimate increases is low due to the data quality.
 In this case, $K$ should be large enough to incorporate all the signal information in the functional fits but not so large that the residuals are far smaller than the level of uncertainty.
 We observe this in Figure \ref{fig:case_func}, where the residuals trace the uncertainty well.
 While our qualitative analysis allows us to choose a decent value of $K$, it is desirable to have a more quantitative analysis.
 In the FDA literature, one can find several algorithms for choosing $K$ \citep{ramsay_2006}.
-However, there is no standard methodology and this is potentially due to the discrete nature of $K$ \citep{ramsay_2006}.
+However, there is no standard methodology, and this is potentially due to the discrete nature of $K$ \citep{ramsay_2006}.
 We use the \textit{stepwise variable selection} approach, which incrementally adds basis functions until some criterion is fulfilled; in our case, we add functions until the residuals of the fits have standard deviation within the base uncertainty.
-Using this approach, we find that $K \approx 50$ is best-suited for the $Y_{o}$ sample.
+Using this approach, we find that $K \approx 50$ is best suited for the $Y_{o}$ sample.
 We note that while choosing $K$ is still an open question, domain knowledge can often assist in the selection.

-After choosing the ``best" $K$ and computing FPCs, the next important question is to choose the number of FPCs $J$ which we use to perform dimensional reduction of the data.
+After choosing the \textit{best} $K$ and computing FPCs, the next important question is to choose the number of FPCs $J$ that we use to perform dimensional reduction of the data.
 The value of $K$ sets the maximum $J$, and so $J \in \{1, \dotsc, K\}$.